Pope Alexander VI: French in retreat

 A reaction against Charles VIII soon set in, for all the European powers were alarmed at his success.
-On 31 March 1495 the Holy League was formed between the pope, the emperor, Venice, Ludovico il Moro and Ferdinand of Spain.
+On 31 March 1495 the Holy League was formed among the pope, the emperor, Venice, Ludovico il Moro and Ferdinand of Spain.
 The League was ostensibly formed against the Turks, but in reality it was made to expel the French from Italy.
 Charles VIII had himself crowned King of Naples on 12 May, but a few days later began his retreat northward.
 He met the League at Fornovo and cut his way through them and was back in France by November.
 Ferdinand II was reinstated at Naples soon afterwards, with Spanish help.
 The expedition, if it produced no material results, demonstrated the foolishness of the so-called "politics of equilibrium", the Medicean doctrine of preventing one of the Italian principates from overwhelming the rest and uniting them under its hegemony.

 Charles VIII's belligerence in Italy had made it transparent that the "politics of equilibrium" did nothing but render the country unable to defend itself against a powerful invading force.
 Italy was shown to be very vulnerable to the predations of the powerful nation-states, France and Spain, that had forged themselves during the previous century.
 Alexander VI now followed the general tendency of all the princes of the day to crush the great feudatories and establish a centralized despotism.
 In this manner, he was able to take advantage of the defeat of the French in order to break the power of the Orsini.
 From that time on, Alexander was able to build himself an effective power base in the Papal States.